programmer-1991/quiz-app-PP2/README.md

 ### Additional Features to Implement
-  - add game rules.

 - add a timer for questions.
-  - add 404.html file.
-  - add mediaquery to make it more responsive to mobile devices.
 - add more questions with different categories or make them random.

 ## Testing